-Dr. Hilary M. Swain Archbold Biological Station 123 Main Drive Venus, Florida 33960-2039 Phone: (863) 465-2571 Fax: (863) 699-1927 acting on the Council's recommendations.
-The Board also controls funding allocations for preacquisition and acquisition costs, and has ultimate oversite on state lands leases and management plans.
+Dr. Hilary M. Swain Archbold Biological Station 123 Main Drive Venus, Florida 33960-2039

+Phone: (863) 465-2571 Fax: (863) 699-1927

 The Division of State Lands provides primary staff support for both the Florida Forever and the Acquisition and Restoration Councils.
-It coordinates both Council's meetings, prepares agendas and reports, prepares or obtains appraisal maps, title work, appraisals and closing documents for acquisitions and negotiates land purchases on behalf of the Board.
+It coordinates both Councils' meetings, prepares agendas and reports, prepares or obtains appraisal maps, title work, appraisals and closing documents for acquisitions and negotiates land purchases on behalf of the Board.
 The Division also provides staff support for administrating all leases, reviewing and approving management plans, and coordinating management review team functions for lands acquired through the Conservation and Recreation Lands, Preservation 2000 and Florida Forever Program.